PLC Ladder Programming Training Course

 Remote Terminal Unit (RTU) Configuration for Automation and Control Power Systems

-Upon completion of this training, participants will be well-equipped to:
+Upon completion of this training, participants will be capable of:

-- Instructor-led presentations enriched with real-world examples.
+- Instructor-guided presentations supported by real-world examples.

-- Practical, hands-on configuration tasks and exercises.
+- Hands-on configuration activities and practical exercises.

 Smart Robots for Developers

-- Manage the interaction between software and hardware within a robotic system
+- Understand and manage the interaction between software and hardware in a robotic system

 - Test and troubleshoot a Smart Robot in realistic scenarios